Our research covers genetics, systematics, and ecology of fungi. Our primary ongoing projects are:

 Evolution of mitotic recombination

 Diploid pathogens ubiquitously undergo mitotic recombination (MR).
 Most perspectives on MR suggest negative effects on the phenotype, as MR is associated only with loss of heterozygosity rather than gain of genetic diversity.
-Yet, MR can alter multi-locus genotypes, changing epistatic relationships and can increase the spread of beneficial alleles that are recessive.
-Why pathogens are so frequently observed to undergo LOH is the subject of a project where we are using an experimental evolution approach using yeast-insect pathogenesis model.
+Yet, MR can alter multilocus genotypes, altering epistatic interactions among loci, and can increase the spread of beneficial alleles that are recessive.
+Why pathogens are so frequently observed to undergo LOH is the subject of our project in which we are using an experimental evolution approach through a yeast-insect pathogenesis model.
 We are constructing lines of varying heterozygosity and comparing the evolutionary trajectories of replicate lines.
 This work is funded by the NIH NIAID.

 Genetics of mushroom sex

 Everything you learned about sex- forget it, because mushrooms do it differently.
 For starters, after finding and fusing with an appropriate partner (different mating types), the mated hyphae form a mycelial type called a heterokaryon in which the two mated nuclei remain spatially distinct yet undergo mitosis in tandem (Figure 1).
 This cell type is similar to diploidy yet much more dynamic because nuclei maintain autonomy and may behave selfishly.
 A primary goal of our research in this area is to understand whether and when nuclei of different mating type in a heterokaryon can act as individuals, behaving selfishly, cooperatively, or other behavoirs such as sexual selection.
 In previous research during my postdoctoral stint in Hanna Johannesson’s lab, we used a species with large numbers of nuclei per cell (Figure 2) to show that nuclei typically compete with each other (James et al. 2008).
 Our research in this area also asks whether three or more genomes can form cooperative partnerships and the role of meiotic and mitotic recombination in neutralizing or facilitating nuclear competition/cooperation.